 Mistake #5: Using the insurance company's lawyers to help you file for Social Security benefits.
 When you receive long-term disability benefits, you will generally be required to file for Social Security benefits.
 Sometimes the insurance company's lawyers or an affiliated law firm will offer to assist you with the application process.
 Think twice before using one of these attorneys.
 There have been cases where an insurance company's lawyers guide claimants toward choosing certain disabilities on their Social Security disability benefit applications, and later those disability selections make it harder for the applicant to prove his or her long-term disability claim.

 Mistake #6: Working with a lawyer who is not experienced in ERISA.
-ERISA is a complicated law and many rules govern the disability application process -- from strict deadlines to what evidence is allowed during the appeal.
+ERISA (which governs employer-paid long-term disaiblity insurance) is a complicated law, and many rules govern the disability application process -- from strict deadlines to what evidence is allowed during an appeal.
 It is important that the attorney you hire to represent you has knowledge and experience in this area of law.
 To find an experienced ERISA disability attorney in your geographical area, check out Nolo's trusted Lawyer Directory.

 by: Ben Glass, a disability attorney with BenGlassLaw.
 Mr. Glass practices law in Virginia.